szwacz/fs-jetpack/README.md

 2. For read/inspect operations, if file or directory doesn't exist `null` is returned instead of throwing.

 ## This is just a powerful API
-All methods play nicely with another.
-Here are few examples what it can do.
+All methods play nicely with each other.
+Here are few examples what it can give you.
 **Note:** All examples are synchronous.
 Unfortunately asynchronous versions of them will be uglier :)

-#### Declarative style files creation
+#### Files creation in declarative style
 ```js
 // To create structure...
 // (CWD path)